-If your computer is and you want to then On Enter Standby mode Click Start, then click Turn Off Computer, then click Stand By.
-On Enter Hibernate mode (must be enabled) Click Start , then click Turn Off Computer , press and hold SHIFT, then click Hibernate .
+If your computer is and you want to then On Enter Standby mode In Windows XP, click Start , then click Turn Off Computer , then click Stand By OR - In Windows 98, Windows 2000, or Windows Me, press FN+REST.
+On Enter Hibernate mode (must be enabled) In Windows XP, click Start , then click Turn Off Computer , press and hold SHIFT, then click Hibernate . - OR - In Windows 98, Windows 2000, or Windows Me, click Start , then select Shut Down , Hibernate , then click OK .
 In Standby or Hibernate mode Exit Standby or Hibernate mode Press the power button.